 “I am in a relationship,” I respond, “but we’re not married.”

-In order not to give clues, I’m not wearing the ring he gave me.
-Zoë has it on her finger.
+In order not to give clues, I’m not wearing the ring Tom gave me.
+Instead, Zoë has it on her finger.

 I tell her and she ponders the ceiling for a moment, then tells me a few things about Tom, mentioning that we are in a ‘bubble’ – eerily using the exact same word I had just used to describe our relationship to Zoë that very morning.